ionohealth/rhythm360-privacy-and-security/privacy-and-security-policy-manual.md

 The following password best practices and restrictions are adhered to, as may be modified by the Security Officer from to time to time with reasonable alternative standards of a &quot;Strong&quot; nature:

-Content Requirements - Passwords must be a minimum of eight characters, and must include at least one non-Dockbetic character such as a numeral (0-9) or punctuation characters and should contain at least one upper case Dockbetic character.
+Content Requirements - Passwords must be a minimum of eight characters, and must include at least one non-alphabetic character such as a numeral (0-9) or punctuation characters and should contain at least one upper case alphabetic character.
 Passwords such as fishnets or violets must not be used, since they are found in the dictionary; passwords like net4fish or v!0lets (using a ! for an &quot;i&quot; or a 0 for an &quot;o&quot;) would be acceptable.
 Users should not use numerals in either the first or last position with a common dictionary word, since some passwords &quot;cracking&quot; programs search for such words – _fishnet4_ is not a good password.
 Passwords must not contain user&#39;s name or be equal to the user ID.

 Change Frequency – Compromised passwords must be changed immediately.